ReturnHelper/return-request-api-docs/source/Webhook.rst

 **************************************************

 .. note::
-  This is an new version of :ref:`notification-MarkReceived`.
+  This is a new version of :ref:`notification-MarkReceived`.
   In this version, the original mark receive notification has been split into two distinct notifications: mark receive and :ref:`notification-inventoryCreated`.

-  Existing users who currently receive the original :ref:`notification-MarkReceived` will continue to receive it without any changes.

-  New integration customers should contact our customer service team to enable this version.
+  There are changes made to the original notification structure.
+Please see :ref:`notification-MarkReceived` New integration customers should contact our customer service team to enable this version.
 By default, the system continues to send out the original notification.

 category: ``rsl``